 Editorial Procedures and Compliance

-- Continuous education on academic ethics is promoted among all IJERD contributors. <=BACK
+- Continuous education regarding academic, research, and publishing ethics are promoted among all IJERD contributors. <=BACK